Ed Crane (politician)

-Edward Harrison Crane (born August 15, 1944) is an American libertarian and co-founder of the Cato Institute.
-He served as its president until October 1, 2012.
+Edward Harrison Crane (born August 15, 1944) is an American libertarian activist who co-founded the Cato Institute, serving as the organization's president until October 2012.

-In the 1970s, he was one of the most active leaders within the Libertarian Party.
-He directed the Party as its National Chair from 1974 to 1977, worked on John Hospers's Presidential bid and managed Ed Clark's 1978 campaign for Governor of California.
-In 1980, Crane served as communications director to the Libertarian Party presidential ticket of Clark and vice presidential candidate David Koch.
-Prior to founding the Cato Institute, Crane was chartered financial analyst and vice president of Alliance Capital in California.
+In the 1970s, Crane was one of the most active leaders within the Libertarian Party.
+He directed the party as its national chair from 1974 to 1977, worked on John Hospers's presidential bid and managed Ed Clark's 1978 campaign for Governor of California.
+In 1980, Crane served as communications director to the Libertarian Party presidential ticket of Clark and vice presidential candidate David H. Koch.
+Prior to founding the Cato Institute, Crane was a chartered financial analyst and vice president of Alliance Capital in California.

-Crane has been a member of the board of various political organizations, including Americans for Limited Government, a group that assists grassroots efforts throughout the country, and the Center for Competitive Politics.
-Crane is also a member of the Mont Pelerin Society.
+Crane has been a member of the board of various political organizations, including Americans for Limited Government, a group that assists grassroots efforts throughout the country, and the Institute for Free Speech.
+He is also a member of the Mont Pelerin Society.

 Tenure at Cato Institute

-In 1977, with the funding of Charles Koch and the assistance of Murray Rothbard, Crane established the Cato Institute, a libertarian think-tank.
+In 1977, with funding from Charles Koch, Crane established the Cato Institute, a libertarian think tank.

-While at Cato, Crane grew the organization: from a staff of 10 and a budget of $800,000 when it first opened in San Francisco, to a staff of 127 and a $21 million budget in a newly renovated building in Washington, DC.
+While at Cato, Crane expanded the organization from a staff of 10 and a budget of $800,000 when it first opened in San Francisco to a staff of 127 and a budget of $21 million in a newly renovated building in Washington, D.C.

 In 2012, a shareholder dispute arose between Crane and Charles and David Koch.
 Crane accused the Kochs of trying to take control of the organization.
-The Kochs contended that the shares of deceased shareholder William Niskanen should have been offered to the Institute first, and not passed to his widow.
-Crane later said that he spoke to New Yorker journalist Jane Meyer, whose reporting indicated the conflict was also about the ideological direction of the Institute.
+The Kochs contended that the shares of deceased shareholder William Niskanen should have been offered to the institute first, and not passed to his widow.
+Crane later said that he spoke to New Yorker journalist Jane Meyer, whose reporting indicated the conflict was also about the ideological direction of the institute.
 As part of the dispute settlement, the Cato shareholder agreement was dissolved and Crane agreed to retire.

-In 2013 Crane launched Purple PAC, a super-PAC that supports candidates and causes consistent with the libertarian philosophy.
+In 2013, Crane launched Purple PAC, a super PAC that supports candidates and causes consistent with the libertarian platform.

+In 2018, several former Cato employees alleged longtime sexual harassment by Crane, and Politico reported that he settled one such claim in 2012.
+Crane denied the allegations.